namitjuneja/dotfiles/README.md

 - create a profile named 'float' in gnome-terminal with zero transparency to be used as floating terminal.
 - `gsettings set org.gnome.nautilus.preferences recursive-search
   'never'` - disables recursive search in gnome
+- `sudo apt-get install yaru-theme-gtk` install dark theme for the environment variable in startup.sh to work
 ---

 ### Firefox modifications